-(2) Schedule meetings at your home with at least two or more certified arborists the same way you’d ask more than one remodeler to view your home.
+(2) Schedule meetings in your yard with at least two or more certified arborists the same way you’d ask more than one remodeler to view your home.
 Certified arborists carry their license on their person, so don’t hesitate to ask to see it.
 Ask if a certified arborist will be supervising the actual work, and if not, inquire about the training and experience of the work foreman.
 Use that knowledge as a factor in your decision.
 If there is a significant difference in suggested treatment of the trees, ask for explanations.
 Just like physicians, arborists may approach a problem with different strategies but each should be able to explain the rationale.
 If you do internet research on the recommended services, Tree Stewards recommend using only sites from University Extension Services (ending in “.edu”) or from governmental forestry websites (ending in “.gov”)

-(3) Reach an agreement on the scope of the work to be performed and obtain a written estimate and ask for proof of insurance.
+(3) Reach an agreement on the scope of the work to be performed, obtain a written estimate and ask for proof of insurance.
 Working on large trees has risks, for the worker high up and any targets on the ground so be sure the company has trained workers, uses safety equipement and carries adequate liability insurance.
 Ask for referrals and take time to follow-up and make the calls.
 Always get a second opinion.

 (4) When you have selected a tree service, try to schedule the work when you are home and available to meet with the crew prior to the start of the work.
 Talk with the arborist or the crew chief or foreman who will supervise the work.
 Be sure to review the scope of the job with the foreman to ensure there are no misunderstandings.
 If anything concerns you, insist on speaking with the certified arborist who estimated the job.

-You want the best service for your trees.
-Reputable firms do not want dissatisfied customers.
-Reminder: Ensure that you obtain written estimates from at least two arborists.
-Communicate often and well with the company and give them a chance to make corrections if you are not satisfied with the work.
-For more information on selecting an arborist, http://www.dof.virginia.gov/manage/arborist.htm
+You want the best service for your trees, and reputable firms do not want dissatisfied customers.
+Communicate often and well with the company and give it a chance to make corrections if you are not satisfied with the work.